adlbrtbsr/text_scrambler/README.md

 ### How It Works
 - Upload handled in `scrambler/views.py` (`upload_view`)
-- Text is read server-side, decoded as UTF‑8 (with replacement on errors)
+- Text is read server-side, decoded as UTF‑8 (BOM-safe) with replacement on errors, then normalized to NFC
 - Scrambling is performed by `scrambler/utils.py`:
   - `scramble_word(word, rng)`: preserves first/last letters, shuffles interior
   - `scramble_text(text, rng=None)`: scrambles only tokens matching `(?:\p{L}\p{M}*)+` (Unicode letters)